CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Also note that we are not interested in the value of the utility levels per se at this stage, but only in the value of the amenity score.
 We could therefore directly optimize over that value.
 The reason why we keep the above specification is that it becomes important when we also want to optimize over :math:`\beta` and :math:`q_0`.
 Then, if we are only interested in the calibration of the amenity score, we believe it is more robust to estimate only the fit with regard to exogenous amenities.
 Indeed, this implies very light structural assumptions compared to other moments, and it ensures that the amenity score is well-identified.
 The score has an impact on the other two moments, but if we allow them to enter the calibration, then it would also capture part of the residual fit of the model, that is the part not strictly explained by amenity factors.
 Therefore, sticking with the first data moment allows the amenity score to have a clear empirical interpretation, which can also be leveraged for policy evaluation (studying how a change in exogenous coviarates eventually impacts spatial sorting).
 Again, using more moments becomes important to avoid underidentification when we want to estimate more interacting parameters, even if it comes at the price of tractability.

 Then, we just import amenity data with the ``import_exog_amenities`` function and select exogenous covariates before calling on the ``EstimateParametersByScanning`` function that runs the discrete parameter scan.
-This function runs some additional sample and variable selection, then defines useful function for the optimization algorithm, before running the algorithm per se:
+This function runs some additional sample and variable selection, then defines useful functions for the optimization algorithm, before running the algorithm per se:

 .. literalinclude:: ../calibration/sub/estimate_parameters_by_scanning.py
    :language: python